lindanielcan/Senior-Project/README.md

-# Senior-Project
+# Senior-Project<br />
 Can's Senior project, a simple stock analysis iso app.<br />
-To test and run the program, you may or may not need to import the chart library http://github.com/danielgindi/Charts.git make sure the chart version is 3.6.0 currently, the macd indicator does not supprt for the 5-minute chart, I will make a few more adjustments before the presentation of my senior project.
+To test and run the program, you may or may not need to import the chart library http://github.com/danielgindi/Charts.git <br />
+make sure the chart version is 3.6.0 <br />
+currently, the macd indicator does not supprt for the 5-minute chart, <br />
+I will make a few more adjustments and the last push before the presentation of my senior project.<br />